boazbk/tcs/lec_06_loops.md

 1+2+4+6+\cdots+2r =r^2 +r + 1
 $$

 iterations of its main loop.
-(The last equality is obtained by applying the formula for the sum of an algebraic progression.)
+(The last equality is obtained by applying the formula for the sum of an arithmetic progression.)
 This means that if we keep a "loop counter" $k$ that is initially set to $0$ and increases by one at the end of any iteration, then  the "round" $r$ is the largest integer such that $r(r+1) \leq k$, which (as you can verify) equals $\floor{\sqrt{k+1/4}-1/2}$.

 Thus the value of `i` in the  $k$-th loop equals: